Looking for the easiest path to a college degree? Here are the easiest college majors for getting your bachelor’s degree.

 2. Criminal Justice Degree

-As for technical skills, you will need to be computer literate to search the system, input or log in evidence, among other police work jobs.
+As for technical skills, you will need to be computer literate to search the system, input or log in evidence, etc.

-Other fields, like forensics and cybersecurity, might require advanced computer and scientific knowledge, but it is usually interesting because every case is different.
+Other career paths within criminal justice, like forensics and cybersecurity, might require advanced computer and scientific knowledge.

 3. Education

-Teachers are a crucial part of society because they help shape different generations.
-Receiving and imparting knowledge to people with different learning abilities requires you to have a degree in education.
+Educators are a crucial part of society because they help shape future generations.

-There are various branches of education you can specialize in:
+There are various branches of education you can specialize in, such as:

 - High school education